skosch/YinYangFit/docs/source/index.markdown

 (curiously, it does not depend on whether you are a human [or a baboon](https://journals.sagepub.com/doi/abs/10.1177/0956797612474322)).
-English words are particularly forgiving to letter transpositions, while e.g. Semitic languages are much more sensitive to them, as was [pointed out](https://dx.doi.org/10.1017%2FS0140525X11001841) by Israeli researcher Ram Frost.</span> On the other hand, we have no trouble distinguishing anagrams like *cat* and *act*.
+English words are particularly forgiving to letter transpositions, while e.g. Semitic languages are much more sensitive to them, as [pointed out](https://dx.doi.org/10.1017%2FS0140525X11001841) by Israeli researcher Ram Frost.</span> On the other hand, we have no trouble distinguishing anagrams like *cat* and *act*.
 Nobody has yet observed